programmfabrik/easydb-documentation/en/sysadmin/betrieb/betrieb.md

 ## Securing the assets
 Back up the directory that you specified for the data store during the [installation](../installation/installation.md#datastorage).

-This means you have saved everything, not least your assets.
+This means you have saved everything, including your assets.

 But the information about the assets needs special care - they are stored in PostgreSQL databases, which could also change during backup.